bostontrader/crypto-docker/README.md

 ## 1. Files, permissions, users, and groups.

-These containers are ephemeral.
+The containers created are ephemeral.
 You start them, use them, and discard them at your whim.
-They won't save any state, such as wallets or blockchains, between executions.
+The containers don't save any state, such as wallets or blockchains, between executions.
 Therefore said info for a particular coin ought to be stored somewhere in the file system of the host system and bound to the container at runtime.

 Doing so is easier said than done because in addition to binding a host system directory to the container, we also have to figure out file permissions, users, and groups.

 File and group permissions operate according to a numeric User ID and Group ID.
 The actual names are not relevant.
 By default, the processes inside an image will run as root, which is UID 0.
 If you accept this default, then some of the bound files will get chowned to that user.
 In addition to being a security hazard, this practice will generally cause later nuisance.
-The legacy Dockerfiles still do this.
-But the new Dockerfiles do the following:
+The /Legacy Dockerfiles still do this.
+But the newer Dockerfiles do the following:

 * Run the container passing a desired UID and GID on the command line.